 Rhinoplasty is a surgery to change the shape of the nose.
-Because both breathing and the nose's shape are interrelated, a rhinoplasty may sometimes be performed not only to change the way the nose looks but also to improve breathing through the nose.
+Both breathing and the nose's shape are related.
+A rhinoplasty can be used not only to change the way the nose looks but also to improve breathing.

-Septoplasty is a surgery to improve breathing by straightening the wall inside the nose that divides the nasal passages into a right and a left side (nasal septum).
+Septoplasty is a surgery to improve breathing.
+It straightens the wall inside the nose that divides the nasal passages into a right and a left side, known as the nasal septum.
 When the septum is crooked, it can make it harder to breathe through the nose.
-A septoplasty is often combined with a rhinoplasty.
+A septoplasty is often done at the same time as a rhinoplasty.

 Is rhinoplasty a simple operation?

-No. Rhinoplasty is a challenging operation.
+No. Rhinoplasty is a difficult operation.
 This is due to several factors.
 First, the nose is a complicated 3D shape that is in the middle of the face.
-Changes made during rhinoplasty are often very small.
-But these changes can make a major difference in the way the nose looks and functions.
+Changes made during rhinoplasty often are very small.
+But these changes can make a big difference in the way the nose looks and functions.
 Because these changes are small, so is the margin for error.

-Swelling and the placement of local anesthetic in the skin distort the nose during surgery, hiding many of the subtle changes made.
-Rhinoplasty also doesn't have a standard plan or set order of steps.
-Doctors tailor each operation to the needs of the patient.
+Swelling and the placement of local anesthetic in the skin distort the nose during surgery.
+That can hide many of the small changes made.
+Rhinoplasty also doesn't have a regular plan or set order of steps.
+Surgeons personalize each operation to the needs of the patient.

 Will I need to stay in the hospital?

-Nearly everyone who has rhinoplasty is able to safely leave the hospital the same day after surgery.
+Nearly everyone who has rhinoplasty is able to safely leave the hospital the same day as the surgery.
 In rare cases, you may stay in the hospital for one night if you're having a hard time with nausea or have other health problems that need to be monitored.

 How long is the recovery period?

-Plan to take a week off from work, school or other obligations.
-You will feel progressively better each day during the first week.
+Plan to take a week off from work, school or other duties.
+You will feel better each day during the first week.
 One week after surgery, people usually feel like they are themselves again.

 After surgery, there will be some swelling.
-The swelling can take many months to resolve, although most people stop noticing it after a couple of months.
-People are usually back to performing most activities after a week and resuming all activities after two to four weeks.
+The swelling can take many months to go away.
+Most people stop noticing it after a couple of months.
+People are usually back to doing most activities after a week and all activities after 2 to 4 weeks.

 Are there risks?

 All surgeries have risks.
 Fortunately, rhinoplasty risks are small and complications are rare.
-Your doctor will talk to you about the surgery's risks and benefits in detail before the operation.
+Your health care provider talks to you about the risks and benefits before the operation.

 Does insurance pay for a rhinoplasty?

 Sometimes insurance pays for a rhinoplasty, but it depends on the insurance policy.
-Before scheduling surgery, your doctor's office will help you get prior written authorization from your insurance company.
-Although this isn't a guarantee of coverage, it's the only way to confirm that rhinoplasty is a covered benefit.
-Sometimes insurance will pay for a part of a nasal surgery, but not other parts.
-In these cases, you can contact the business office to get a quote for the operation.
+Before scheduling surgery, your health care provider's office can help you get prior written authorization from your insurance company.
+This isn't a guarantee of coverage, but it's the only way to be sure that rhinoplasty is a covered benefit.
+Sometimes insurance pays for a part of a nasal surgery, but not other parts.
+You can contact the business office to find out how much the operation will cost.

 How much does rhinoplasty cost?

-The cost of a rhinoplasty depends on several factors, including the complexity of the surgery, the surgeon's training and experience, and geography.
-At Mayo Clinic, the cost of surgery will be the same regardless of which surgeon you choose.
+The cost of a rhinoplasty depends on several things, including the complexity of the surgery, the surgeon's training and experience, and geography.
+At Mayo Clinic, the cost of surgery will be the same no matter which surgeon you choose.

 Can I see what my nose might look like after surgery?

-Yes.
-Before your consultation, your doctor will take standardized photographs of multiple views of your face.
-These photos can be manipulated to give you an idea of what your nose might look like after surgery.
+Before the surgery, some surgeons use simulations to show what you may look like after surgery.
+Your provider takes photographs of several views of your face.
+These photos can be changed to give you an idea of what your nose might look like after surgery.

 Is rhinoplasty painful?